MoserMichael/python-obj-system/decorator.md

     ''' docstring: print the vocalization of a Felis Catus, also known as cat ''' print("Miau!")

-# the global variable say_miau now refers to an object, that wraps the original say_miau function.
+# The global variable say_miau now refers to an object, that wraps the original say_miau function.
 say_miau = CountCalls(say_miau)

 # the call to say_miau first calls the __call__ method of the CountCalls object,